 Seek first His kingdom and His righteousness, and all these things will be added to you.
 “So do not worry about tomorrow; for tomorrow will care for itself.
 Each day has enough trouble of its own.” –Matthew 6:33-34

 A couple of weeks ago, I said a prayer to St. Jude, the patron of desperate causes.
 I’m not Catholic, but I didn’t care, I was so afraid and so worried that I needed to feel there was someone who cared.
 As a show of faith, I decided to make a donation to St. Jude Children’s Research Hospital.
 I need to point out that even though my donation was small, I have almost no money right now, so it was a big deal to me.
 I wanted the universe to know that I trust I will be cared for just as I care for others, as unselfishly as possible.
 Later that same night, a trusted friend offered to give me a significant amount of money.
 Enough to relieve some of the pressure I was feeling, and thirty times the amount of my donation.
-I accepted with the caveat that I be allowed to repay it when things improve for me.
+I accepted with the caveat that I be allowed to repay it.

 Between the loan and a few days of paid employment, I can see the light at the end of this tunnel I have been in.
 I am very grateful that in the darkest of times I have the presence of mind and heart to ask for help.
 And I am grateful that the help always comes.
 I’m not always brave enough to ask other people for help, but I am brave enough to ask God for help.
 Then God brings angels, dressed as friends.

 It looks like everything is going to be okay.
 I feel so much genuine gratitude for the abundance of having the basic necessities of life.
 Everything else is icing.